 At Flagstaff Medical Centre we are a small and dedicated team who love what we do and we aim to provide you with professional health care services.
 We have a range of General Practice services available and many of our staff have special interests that complement the work of the practice as a whole.
 We pride ourselves in never treating people as just a number and strive to have appointments available on the day for emergencies.
 If you wish to join the Practice please click here to get an enrolment form.
 Please phone us or drive in to check us out.

-Virtual and in clinic consultations are available.
-We need to tightly manage what appointments we have, so we apologise that we cannot offer on-line booking at this time.
+We apologise that we cannot offer on-line booking at this time.

 Why are Doctor's appointments so scarce and so costly?